fancydrones/x500-cm4/README.md

 - [x] Service for Companion
 - [x] IngressRoute for Companion
 - [x] Service for Router
+- [x] API call for modify ConfigMap from Companion
+- [x] API call for restarting deployment from Companion
+- [x] Get Image versions for all deployments and show in companion
 - [ ] Document use of pan/tilt servoes
 - [ ] Document 3D model for pant/tilt setup
 - [ ] Document hardware installation
 - [ ] Document high level concept
 - [ ] Smaller image for STREAMER, if possible
-- [ ] Secret for Companion
-- [ ] API call for modify ConfigMap from Companion
-- [ ] API call for restarting deployment from Companion
 - [ ] Enable Origin check for Companion
-- [ ] Get Image versions for all deployments and show in companion
 - [ ] Consider k3s hardening
 - [ ] Try to avoid network=host for Streamer
 - [ ] Try to avoid network=host for Router

 ## Install software